sigstore/docs/content/en/faq.md

 ### Why not use Notary v2?

-The differences right now between Notary V2 and Cosignare in three main parts — Signature Formats, Signature Discovery, and Key Management.
-For a complete discussion, see [Notary V2 and Cosign](https://medium.com/@dlorenc/notary-v2-and-cosign-b816658f044d)
+The differences right now between Notary V2 and Cosign are in three main parts — Signature Formats, Signature Discovery, and Key Management.
+For a complete discussion, review [Notary V2 and Cosign](https://medium.com/@dlorenc/notary-v2-and-cosign-b816658f044d).

 ### Why not use containers/image signing?